 The practices and ways of thinking described in the book, on the podcast and on these blog posts have multiple benefits.
-First and foremost is stress reduction.
-But also greater focus and concentration, greater productivity, greater sense of purpose and well-being.
-There’s also another benefit that is extremely important when it comes to success in life, particularly in the working world.
+First and foremost is stress reduction, but also greater focus and concentration, greater productivity, greater sense of purpose and well-being.
+There’s another benefit that is extremely important when it comes to success in life, particularly in the working world.
 And that benefit is greater emotional intelligence.

 The definition of emotional intelligence is: the ability to recognize and appropriately manage one’s own emotions, as well as the emotions of others.
 It is referred to as “EQ” and often talked about in conjunction with “IQ” (intelligence quotient).

 IQ is a direct measure of intelligence via tests that score a person’s intellect.
 There are also assessments for EQ that do just the same, but in the category of emotional awareness and management.

 An excellent resource for improving EQ is “Emotional Intelligence 2.0” by Travis Bradberry and Jean Greaves.
 In the book, they mention people with a high IQ rarely outperform those with average IQ.
 But most of the time, people with average IQ’s outperform those with a high IQ’s.
 They attribute this phenomenon to high EQ.
 They also state that EQ Accounts for 58% of all performance in all types of jobs.